taurusilver7/facebook-2.0/README.md

 - In your **tailwind.config.js** file, configure the purge option with the paths to all of your pages and components so Tailwind can tree-shake unused styles in production builds:
 - `purge: ['./pages/**/*.{js,ts,jsx,tsx}', './components/**/*.{js,ts,jsx,tsx}'],`

+- The Image component is a webp (compressed img element) exist only in next js.
+- The source of the image is added to the configured list of host names for the next js to search the host for resource.
+- Add next.config.js to add domains to the project.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: